-In 2005, there were 15 purse seine sets observed.
-Fishing operations observed in the purse seine sector were based in the Great Australian Bight area between $33^{\circ}01$ ' and $35^{\circ}00$ ' South and $132^{\circ}24$ ' and $132^{\circ}39$ ' East (see Figure 2).
-Of these, 100% of completed sets were observed from the purse-seine vessel.
-The observed sets were 11% of all sets in the fishery for the 2004-05 season.
+In 2006, there were 14 purse seine sets observed.
+Fishing operations observed in the purse seine sector were based in the Great Australian Bight area between 33°29' and 34°18' South and 132°06' and 133°01' East (see Figure 2).
+Of these, 60% of completed sets were observed from the purse-seine vessel and 40% were observed from a "tinny".
+A "tinny" being a small alloy boat used to transfer people and supplies between fishing boats; the observer had been told that he could not board the purse seine vessel because this would exceed the "maximum manning" of the vessel.
+The observed sets were 9.5% of all sets in the fishery for the 2005-06 season.